-Karl Blossfeldt, a teacher at Vereinigte Staatsschulen für Freie und Angewandte Kunst (United State's Schools for Fine and Applied Art in Berlin), used magnified plant photographs of seeds, flowers, and leaves in his classes to learn from the inherent architecture and design of the surrounding fauna and flora.
-The use of Blossfeldt’s photography as a design model resumes in Sascha Pohle's After the Gift.
-Here, the baskets are the result of a translation process of plant shapes and surface structures into bamboo weaving techniques from China.
-These crafted empty containers, woven hybrid baskets, could invite one to speculate about fertilizing processes of cultural and technical transfers.
+Karl Blossfeldt, who taught at the Vereinigte Staatsschulen für Freie und Angewandte Kunst (United State’s Schools for Fine and Applied Art in Berlin), used magnified photographs of seeds, flowers, and leaves in his classes so that students could learn from the inherent architecture and design of surrounding flora and fauna.
+This pedagogical use of Blossfeldt’s images as design models resumes in After the Gift.
+Here, the baskets result from translating plant shapes and surface structures into Chinese bamboo weaving techniques.
+These crafted, empty containers—woven hybrid baskets—invite speculation about the “fertilizing” processes of cultural and technical transfer.

 (AFTER THE GIFT, ‘Given Time’, Black Sesame at Insititute for Provocation, Beijing), # 1 - 4, woven bamboo, dimensions variable, - Blossfeldt’s Fan, HD video 25 min, color, silent